-By its constitution, the PCNSW holds to the Bible as its supreme standard in all matters of faith and life and holds to the Westminster Confession of Faith (read in the light of the Declaratory Statement of 1901) as a subordinate standard and an explanation of how we interpret the Bible.
+States and Territories.
+It also operates more than 20 schools and pre-schools, and three theological holds to the Westminster Confession of Faith (read in the light of the Declaratory Statement of 1901) as a subordinate standard and an explanation of how we interpret the Bible.
 These doctrinal standards commit us to ethical standards, including views on marriage, sex and gender.
 The General Assembly of the PCA in 2019 adopted the "Statement on Sex, Gender and Marriage" which summarises these views.